 Please note that Mental Health Care Plans cannot be used towards assessments, but a small rebate may be applicable with a ASD Assessment referral from the GP/Paediatrician/Psychiatrist.

-The assessment process will vary depending on individual circumstances and presenting problems.
-However, our clinician’s may typically use the Conners Comprehensive Behaviour Rating Scales (CBRS)or the Conners 3 questionnaires to screen for ADHD.
-The CBRS assesses a multitude of disorders, behaviours, emotions and academic problems affecting children and adolescents (between 6 years and 18 years) and can be completed by a range of people in the young person’s life and sometimes by the young person themselves.
-The Conners 3 is more specific to symptoms of ADHD and its most common comorbid problems and disorders in children and adolescents.
+- Conners Comprehensive Behaviour Rating Scales (CBRS)or the Conners 3 The CBRS assesses disorders, behaviours, emotions and academic problems affecting children and adolescents.
+This is completed by people in the young person’s life, and sometimes by the young person themselves.
+The Conners 3 is more specific to symptoms of ADHD and common comorbid disorders in children and adolescents.

-The Behaviour Rating Inventory of Executive Function (BRIEF) may also be used in this assessment.
+- Behaviour Rating Inventory of Executive Function (BRIEF).
 The BRIEF questionnaire assesses a person’s executive functioning i.e., working memory, self-control and flexible thinking across school/work and home environments.

-Conners Comprehensive Behaviour Rating Scales (CBRS) - The CBRS assesses a multitude of disorders, behaviours, emotions, and academic problems affecting children and adolescents (between 6 years and 18 years) and can be completed by a range of people in the young person’s life, and sometimes by the young person themselves.
+- Conners Comprehensive Behaviour Rating Scales (CBRS).
+The CBRS assesses a multitude of disorders, behaviours, emotions, and academic problems affecting children and adolescents.
+This is completed by people in the young person’s life, and sometimes by the young person themselves.

-Achenbach Child Behaviour Checklist (CBCL) – The CBCL is a checklist for parents/carers and teachers to complete to detect emotional and behavioural problems in children and adolescents.
-The CBCL assesses internalising behaviours (i.e., anxious/depressed) and externalising behaviours (i.e., aggression and rule breaking).
-It also looks at symptoms consistent with diagnostic categories.
+- Achenbach Child Behaviour Checklist (CBCL).
+The CBCL is completed by parents/carers and teachers and is used to detect emotional and behavioural problems in children and adolescents.
+The CBCL assesses internalising behaviours (i.e., anxious/depressed) and externalising behaviours (i.e., aggression and rule breaking), and potential diagnostic symptoms.

 Cognitive and Adaptive Assessments

-The WAIS-IV, WISC-V and WPPSI-IV produce a full-scale Intelligence Quotient (IQ) score which your clinician will interpret in terms of general intellectual functioning and discuss with you in the full context of the assessment, clinical interview and observation.
+The WAIS-IV, WISC-V and WPPSI-IV produce a full-scale Intelligence Quotient (IQ) score which your clinician will interpret and discuss with you.

 Trauma-Informed Psychological Wellbeing Assessment

 This assessment is informed by the Neurosequential Model of Therapeutics (NMT) and contains a complete developmental history and collated information from a wide range of sources.
-An NMT certified clinician will use this information to complete a NMT report including a functional brain map which provides a visual representation of the persons needs and strengths.
+The Neurosequential Model of Therapeutics (NMT) is an approach developed by a world expert in neuroscience and childhood trauma Dr. Bruce Perry from the Child Trauma Academy in the USA.